 Ground Pig Placenta - JapanIf you missed Sex Ed 101 (or, if you're not a woman), placenta is tissue that grows inside of women when they are pregnant.

 It serves to nourish and protect the fetus, and is pushed out after the fetus during what is called the "afterbirth."
 It's slimy, slippery, bloody and full of fluids.
 Who would think to keep such a thing?
-(Matthew McConaughey, for one) The desire for youth and beauty can be a strong one, which is why currently in Japan people are lining up to drink ground pig placenta.
-Like menstrual blood, placentas are full of vitamins, nutrients and minerals -- everything that an egg or baby feeds on, pre-Gerber.
-Personally, I prefer my Centrum 1-A-Day, but for the brave, a 30 mililiter bottle will run you $8.50 USD or 1,000 yen in Tokyo.
+(Matthew McConaughey, for one) The desire for youth and beauty can be a strong one, which is why in Japan, people are lining up to drink ground pig placenta.
+Like menstrual blood, placentas are full of vitamins, nutrients and minerals– everything that an egg or baby feeds on, pre-Gerber.
+Personally, I prefer my Centrum 1-A-Day, but for the brave, a 30-milliliter bottle will run you $8.50 USD or 1,000 yen in Tokyo.
 Not a bad price, actually.

 The Japanese believe it gives them energy and revitalizes their youth.
 While taking a Red Bull may give you the same experience, this (at least) only has 1 ingredient.
 May I suggest sucking some lime afterward?

 Bull Sperm Conditioner - LondonSome things you just can't make up.